-We are writing with important information regarding a recent data security incident.
-The privacy and security of the personal information we maintain is of the utmost importance to Steele County.
-As such, we wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to safeguard your information.
+We are writing with important information regarding a security incident.
+The privacy and security of the personal information we maintain is of the utmost importance to Rogin Nassau, LLC.
+We wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your personal information.